Beauty YouTubers are proven to be some of the most valuable creators to partner with. Here's how your brand can collab with them for future campaigns.

 Gifted products are particularly effective for winning over up-and-coming influencers (aka micro-influencers).
 These creators are eager to work with brands and likewise will go the extra mile to make their promotions pop.
 It’s a win-win situation.

-Why Social Media Collaborations Are So Valuable for Brands
+The Benefits of Social Media Collaborations for Brands

 If you’re on the fence about collabs, we get it.